-2. The second reading is concluded by Parliament approving, rejecting or amending the common position within the time limits and in accordance with the conditions laid down by Articles 189b and 189c of the EC Treaty.
+2. The second reading shall be concluded when Parliament approves, rejects or amends the common position within the time limits and in accordance with the conditions laid down by Articles 189b and 189c of the EC Treaty.

-Approval without amendment of the common position of the Council
+Rule 68 Approval without amendment of the Council's common position

-Where no motion to reject the common position, and no amendments to the common position, are adopted under Rules 71 and 72 within the time limits specified by Articles 189b and 189c of the EC Treaty, the President shall declare the common position approved without a vote, unless Parliament has marked its approval of the common position by a majority of the votes cast.
+Where no motion to reject the common position, and no amendments to the common position, are adopted under Rules 71 and 72 within the time limits specified by Articles 189b and 189c of the EC Treaty, the President shall declare the common position approved without a vote, unless Parliament has approved the common position by a majority of the votes cast.